TotalTechGeek/DotNetCompressor/readme.md

 in the command prompt.

-Here's how you'd compress a HelloWorld C# Console Application (it's a small file, so let's use gzip).
+Here's how you'd compress a HelloWorld C# Console Application (use GZip, since it's a smaller project):
 ```
 NetCompressor Hello.exe Hello_compressed.exe -gz
 ```

-Here's how you'd compress a larger application with dlls.
-(Since it's a bigger project, let's use lzma).
+Here's how you'd compress a larger application with dlls, (use lzma):

 ```
 NetCompressor BigProject.exe CompressedProject.exe A.dll B.dll C.dll
 ```

-If you wanted to, you could run a second pass with Gzip over the CompressedProject, and it'd compress further.
+Because of the bundled LZMA Binary, you could run a second pass with GZip over the CompressedProject, and it'd compress further:

 ```
 NetCompressor CompressedProject.exe CompressedProject2.exe -gz
 ```

-If you wanted to add assembly information to your executable, you can export an empty assembly document to fill in with this command
+If you wanted to add assembly information to your executable, you can export an empty assembly document to fill in with this command:

 ```
 NetCompressor -e Application.txt
 ```

 (It can be pretty much any name or extension.
-However, if you type in .dll, it will export the SevenZipSharp dll instead of the assembly document).
+However, if you type in .dll, it will export the SharpCompress dll instead of the assembly document).

 After filling it in, you can pass it in while you're compressing your application.